tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure><img src="/images/newsletterspace.png" alt="Newsletter space ad" style="max-width: 600px"><figcaption>The newsletter ad space has some of the most visibility and reach, especially for regular readers.</figcaption></figure>

-The cost for advertising in the newsletter space is $1,200 per year.
 The image format can be any standard image format (JPG, PNG, GIF), but not animated.
+The cost for advertising in the newsletter space is $1,200 per year for inclusion of the banner *with each newsletter* (2-3 times per month).
+For inclusion of the banner just *once per month*, the cost is $500.

 {% comment %}
 You can see the [newsletter archive here](https://tinyletter.com/tomjoht/archive).
 As desired, you can also include brief 1-3 line notes about upcoming webinars, events, or other news.